What is IPsec: What You Need to Know About Internet Protocol Security

 Configuring IPsec in tunnel mode

-IPsec tunnel mode creates virtual tunnels between two connection points on a VPN and is the preferred mode in most VPNs because it can be used to connect two different networks securely.
+IPsec tunnel mode creates virtual private network tunnels between two connection points on a VPN and is the preferred mode in most VPNs because it can be used to connect two different networks securely.

 Tunnel mode for the AH protocol ensures the integrity of data packets but does not encrypt data.
-IPsec tunnels set up using AH do not support NAT (more on this below).
+IPsec tunnels set up using AH do not support Network Address Translator (NAT).
 For ESP, tunnel mode encrypts both the IP header and the data packet to ensure data authenticity and integrity when routing VPN connections through untrusted networks.

 To configure IPsec tunnel mode, you need a protocol such as IKE to negotiate secure communication between the devices.
 There are two phases: Phase one authenticates the IPsec peers and negotiates SAs to establish a secure tunnel between channels.
 Then phase two negotiates authentication and encryption, encrypts the entire packet, and adds it to the payload.